About Amalie

 Do read Self-Editing for Fiction Writers by Renni Browne and Dave King.

 Don’t get discouraged by rejections—they’re a part of the process.
-Keep your head up, use constructive feedback and submit again.
+Keep your head up, use constructive feedback and try again.

 Don’t give up.
-If this is what you love to do, stay your course.
+If this is what you love to do and want to do, stay your course.
 IT WILL HAPPEN.

 FAVORITES